peeringdb/docs/docs/blog/faster_queries.md

 That's why we have [peeringdb-py](https://github.com/peeringdb/peeringdb-py/).
 This is a cache you can run in your own network or even on a laptop.
 You synchronize the whole database to a machine you run.
 Once you've done that you are only limited by your own infrastructure.

-Re-synchronizing peeringdb-py is efficient - it only syncs changes since the last sync - and doesn't trigger query limits.
+Re-synchronizing peeringdb-py is efficient - it only syncs changes since the last sync - and is unlikely to trigger any query limits if updated once per hour or less frequently as needed.

 Are there reasons you should run a local cache other than query limits and latency?
 Yes.

 If you populate internal databases or generate configurations with PeeringDB then a local cache adds reliability.
 You'll have local access instead of having to rely on intermediate networks.